h2tc-roboticsx/h2tc-roboticsx.github.io/tools.md

 Plese check the [tutorial video](https://www.youtube.com/watch?v=BEZHVYk6Fa4) first, then you can follow the steps:
 <!-- 1.
 Model rigging: give an artist a mesh model, ask him to bound the mesh vertices to bones (it is called rigging in graphics) -->

-1. Model rigging: given a mesh model, bound the mesh vertices to bones
+   1. Model rigging: given a mesh model, bound the mesh vertices to bones <br>
-2. Specifying the corresponding skeleton joints between rigged model A and B: unity3d automatically solve it after setting the rigged models as `humanoid` in `animation type`.
+   2. Specifying the corresponding skeleton joints between rigged model A and B: unity3d automatically solve it after setting the rigged models as `humanoid` in `animation type`.  <br>
    3. Animation: please follow the above tutorial video.
-The animation algothrim used in Unity 3D is [Linear Blend Skinning (LBS)](https://zhuanlan.zhihu.com/p/78377681).
+The animation algothrim used in Unity 3D is [Linear Blend Skinning (LBS)](https://zhuanlan.zhihu.com/p/78377681).  <br>

-Four examples of motion construction and re-target are shown below:
+Four selected examples of motion construction and re-target are shown below: <br>

 <table >
     <tr>